foo123/modelview.js/README.md

 ```

 **make sure** your custom component names **do not match default html element names!**

-ModelView furthermore has built-in (global) data Model which is available in each template (or component) via `view.model()` (`view` reference is available in all contexts and is always the main View instance, while `this` references the main view in main template, whereas it references the current component instance in a component template).
-Model supports custom getters and setters, typecasters, validators and notification functionality when data change.
-Model also supports a dynamic (scalar) Value data structure which represents a single value which keeps note of when value has changed, and dynamic Collection data structure which represents an array of items where each array manipulation can be reflected as DOM manipulation, so that DOM changes faster only what needs to be changed.
-Global Model can also play the role that redux or vuex play in some other popular frameworks.
-See manual and examples to understand how easy and powerful Model is.
-Components can have their own local Model as well to manage internal local state, see documentation.

-ModelView additionally has a **simpler and faster livebind mode** called **text-only** (`view.livebind('text')`) which supports very fast morphing of only text nodes and element attributes marked with the values of specific data model keys (see [Hello World Text-Only](/examples/hello-world-text-only.html) example).

 ModelView uses some heuristics in order to morph the real DOM as fast as posible and skip parts that haven't changed (or at least heuristics say so).
 However heuristics don't cover some edge cases (since these would require a deep diffing between real and virtual DOM, which beats the purpose of fast morphing).
 These cases are defined by implicitly dynamic parts which appear as static (they are implicitly dynamic as being parts of a larger dynamic element, whose static parts change as a whole, but are not marked as explicitly dynamic), while the explicitly dynamic parts are similar (see example below).
 These edge cases are however very easy to handle fully, by providing very simple hints to ModelView engine as to what to morph exactly and how.